Saving Daily Data in CSV Using Batch Process

 Image from Gyazo

-If you have any other questions, please use our contact form or Slack workspace.
+If you have any other questions, please contact us or check out Our Slack Community.